Professor of Sociology and International Affairs

-Berna Turam, Director of International Affairs Program and Professor of Sociology at Northeastern University, is a political sociologist and an ethnographer.
+Berna Turam, Professor of Sociology at Northeastern University, is a political sociologist and an ethnographer.
 Turam has an abiding interest in conducting research on state-society interaction, particularly on the interaction between ordinary Muslim people and secular states.
 She is the author of Between Islam and the State: The Politics of Engagement (Stanford University Press, 2007), and Gaining Freedoms: Claiming Space in Istanbul and Berlin (Stanford University Press, 2015), and the editor of Secular State and Religious Society: Two Forces at Play in Turkey (Palgrave Macmillan, 2012).
 She wrote several articles in journals including British Journal of Sociology, International Journal of Urban and Regional Studies, Journal of Urban Affairs, Journal of Democracy, and Nations and Nationalism.
 Currently, Turam is working on two major projects.
 First, she conducted multi-sited ethnography in the refugee-receiving and -hosting cities in Eastern and Central Mediterranean.
 Her field research in Athens, the Greek islands with hotspots, Palermo and Lampedusa explores politics of fear and safety at the hyper-securitized borders between the Middle East and Southern Europe.
 Specifically, her project reveals and analyzes the ways in which “the cities of refuge” in borderlands carve out safe places for Muslim refugees at the cost of resisting, confronting and sometimes subverting the anti-immigrant regimes of Europe.
 Turam is working on several articles and a book sequel based on her ethnography of securitization of borders and migration.
-With comparative goals, she is planning to continue her ethnography of borders that are crossed by large numbers of refugees beyond the borderlands between Middle East and Europe.
-Concurrently, she is co-authoring an article on the role of the Bar associations and the legal profession in fighting the freedom violations of the right-wing populist authoritarian regime in Turkey.
+With comparative goals, she is planning to continue her ethnography of borders that are crossed by large numbers of refugees between the Middle East and Europe.
+She is concurrently collaborating with Dr. Idil Elveris on a research project on the role of Turkey’s Bar association and legal profession in fighting freedom violations of the right-wing populist authoritarian regime in Turkey.

 - 2019.
 Visiting Professor, University of Trento, Italy